- Ring and Arlo are two brands of video doorbells that offer users easy and flexible home security options.

 Last but not least, the battery plays an important role in weighing the pros and cons of these two camera systems.
 After all, the last thing you’d want is for your camera’s battery to die right before you need it.
 Arlo gives users the option to purchase a wired version of the doorbell camera that plugs into a power source or a wireless version that relies on a battery.
 The wireless version has a battery life of six months on average.

-Ring, on the other hand, offers no wireless version and only relies on a wired camera.
+While Ring has a wireless option in its base models, it offers no wireless version of its Pro models and only relies on a wired camera.
 On the plus side, a wired camera will never cut out on you because of a dead battery.
 On the downside, a power outage would render a wired camera useless while a wireless one would continue to work as usual.

 Click here to check out Arlo Essential Wire-Free Video Doorbell on amazon.com.